abehnan/ezGPT/README.md

 Hello GPT
 ```

-Note conversations are currently cleared when the script exits.

-**i.e.** Permanent storage has not been implemented yet.

 ## Configuration

-The following values are configurable by changing the values at the beginning of the script.
+The following values are configurable by changing the values in the script:
 - `MODEL`
 - `NUM_EMPTY_LINES_TO_SEND_REQUEST`
 - `SYSTEM_MESSAGE`